 The Jet Propulsion Laboratory (JPL) was building spacecraft before NASA even existed, and today it's the space agency's go-to center for the robotic exploration of worlds beyond Earth.

 JPL leads the $2.5 billion Mars Science Laboratory mission, which dropped the 1-ton Curiosity rover on the Red Planet's surface in 2012.
 It also is managing the upcoming Mars 2020 rover, which is slated to go to the Red Planet in 2020.
 The center also runs the Saturn-studying Cassini mission (which ended in 2017), and continues managing the Voyager probes nearing the edge of the solar system and many other well-known unmanned exploration efforts.

 JPL is based in Pasadena, Calif., and is managed for NASA by the California Institute of Technology (Caltech).
-Here's a brief rundwn of the lab, which employs about 5,000 people and has an annual budget of $1.6 billion.
+Here's a brief rundown of the lab, which employs about 5,000 people and has an annual budget of $1.6 billion.